ejschmitt/delayed_job_web/README.markdown

 * Remove a failed job, or easily remove all failed jobs.
 * Watch delayed_job operation with live ajax polling.

-Quick Start For Rails 3 Applications
+Quick Start For Rails 3 and 4 Applications
 ------------------------------------

 Add the dependency to your Gemfile